113ll3/Ibmclouddocscli/reference/softlayer/index.md

     </dl>

 **Examples**:
-Add an A record to zone: bluemix.net, its host is `ftp`, data is `127.0.0.1` and ttl is 86400 seconds.
 ```
  bluemix sl dns record-add bluemix.net ftp A 127.0.0.1 --ttl 86400
 ```
+This command adds an A record to zone: bluemix.net, its host is `ftp`, data is `127.0.0.1` and ttl is 86400 seconds.

 ### bluemix sl dns record-edit
 {: #sl_dns_record_edit}